JuliaActuary/JuliaActuary.org/blog/julia-tour-pt1.md

 `Makie.jl` is an up-and-coming package that supports GPU-accelerated plotting and can create very rich, beautful visualizations, but it's a little less beginner friendly.

 #### Statistics

 Julia has first-class suport for `missing` values, which follows the rules of [three-valued logic](https://en.wikipedia.org/wiki/Three-valued_logic) so other pacakges don't need to do anything special to incorporate missing values.

+`StatsBase.jl` and `Distributions.jl` are essentials for a range of statistics functions and probability distributions respectively.

+`Turing.jl`, a Bayesian Stats library, is outstanding in it's combination of clear model syntax with performance. `GLM.jl` is useful for any type of linear modeling.

+#### Machine Learning